The Invisible Government: Reception

 The New York Times concluded that the book "forces attention on a painful and perilous dilemma we have been avoiding too long."
 The publication stated that "annoying carelessness of detail causes one to hope that their substantive assertions are more accurate."

 Wright concluded that the authors "have done a service to scholarship by assembling evidence of the depth of this policy confusion."

 Steel argued that the book should state remedies on how to curb the influence of the CIA.

+Historian Simon Willmetts would later argue that The Invisible Government was "one of the two or three most important books ever written about the CIA", stating that the book was released at a time that let it help shape attitudes about the agency and US foreign policy while booming a "key text" for students protesters and the nascent anti-war movement; later, he argued, the book helped influence later conspiracy theorists as "a foundational text in the evolution of a narrative about US government secrecy that would eventually metastasize into the ‘deep state’ narrative of unaccountable federal bureaucracies run amok", but also, Willmetts states, that was a situation where "[p]ropagandists, politicians and conspiracy theorists exaggerated The Invisible Government’s eponymous thesis for their own purposes."